What is air pollution?

 - congenital malformations of the fetus,

-- higher risk for preterm birth,
+- higher risk for preterm birth

-- decreased weight gain in pregnancy.
+- decreased weight gain in pregnancy

 A study published in 2010 specifically set out to find what types of negative effects air pollution caused by regular traffic has on your pregnancy.
 Especially for women who live in densely populated urban areas, pollution is a major part of breathing the outside air.
 Traffic is constant, and it makes sense that the cars would be emitting harmful compounds.
-This specific study set out to determine whether or not breathing these chemicals in during pregnancy caused negative side effects such as preterm birth, babies who were born small for their gestation age, and abnormal birth weight overall.
+This specific study set out to determine whether or not breathing these chemicals during pregnancy caused negative side effects such as preterm birth, babies who were born small for their gestation age, and abnormal birth weight overall.

-For the most part, these women gave birth to healthy babies of a normal weight at full term.
+For the most part, these women gave birth to healthy babies of normal weight at full term.
 Any variables were related to external factors outside of the experiment’s control.
 There are many things to worry about during your pregnancy, and your worrying is not unfounded.
-Many chemicals found in every day items are extremely harmful for developing babies, and scientists haven’t even uncovered many of them yet.
+Many chemicals found in everyday items are extremely harmful to developing babies, and scientists haven’t even uncovered many of them yet.
 However, rest assured knowing that the pollution you breathe in, even when walking down the busiest of streets, will not have any negative effects on your developing child.
 The fact that you are exposed to pollution probably means that you’re outside getting some exercise, which is worth the risk anyway.
-If you’re really worried about the pollution, you should speak with your healthcare provider about solutions.
+If you’re really worried about pollution, you should speak to your healthcare provider about solutions.
 However, you shouldn’t take drastic measures to avoid the polluted air, as it is essentially risk-free to your developing baby.
 Source: Ulrike Gehring et al: Traffic-Related Air Pollution And Pregnancy Outcomes.
 Occupational and Environmental Medicine March 2010

 In another study information collected on air quality and fetal morbidity in Hillsborough County, Florida was used completed by researchers from the University of South Florida and various governmental institutions.